5 Best Shower Oils: Which Is Right for You? (2018)

 Then rinse off until your skin doesn’t feel covered in oil anymore.
 You want there to be a slight residue, just no more than you’d expect after applying body lotion.
 Honestly, I expected rinsing to take a long time, but it’s about the same as rinsing off soap.

 If you’ve been on the fence, take the plunge and try one of these out.
-For a tiny step in your shower routine, these oils have a huge impact.
+For a tiny step in your shower routine, the best shower oils have a huge impact.
 Plus, they can also be used as bath oils.

 |